 Step 2: Make a Free InvoiceNinja Account

 A few paid plans are offered through InvoiceNinja, but all you need right now is the free version.
-Go to the InvoiceNinja website and click on the Create Account button.
+Go to the InvoiceNinja website and click on the Test Drive button.

 They will tell you that you're signed up for a Pro account for about two weeks, but then this account expires.
 This is because they want to show you the cool features you'll be missing out on with a free account.
 Don't worry about this, because your payment information is not required.
 Simply click out of the window to view your invoice creation page.